To find out more about what Community Employment, what it involves, eligibility criteria and more, please click on the links below.

 The CE Scheme provided an employment opportunity for locals with varying talents, as well as giving them an opportunity to learn new skills.

 In 1994, South West Mayo Leader Development Co. allocated a grant for village enhancement.
 This grant, as well as support from other statutory bodies led to the completion of a wide range of village enhancement projects.
-The work was carried out by participants on the Community Employment Scheme, with Ger Maguire leading the team as Community Employment Supervisor.
+The work was carried out by participants on the Community Employment Scheme, with Craig Barrett leading the team as Community Employment Supervisor.

 Today, the Community Employment staff are a vital backbone to the projects that have been developed by the Community Council over the years.
 They provide support to all committees and companies that have grown as a result of the Community Council.